 One of the most important jobs of a coach is to define the preseason program for his or her squad.

-A preseason workout schedule which consists of football drills and exercises is essential for each player’s optimal adjustment and performance of their abilities during the season.
+A preseason football training program consisting of drills and exercises is essential for each player’s optimal adjustment and performance of their abilities during the season.

 It normally lasts from August to September, thus it lasts between a month and a half to a month and a half and a half, depending on the team.

-There is no specific method that all teams must follow throughout the preseason, but there are certain things that we believe are important to keep in mind while creating your training plan:
+There is no specific method that all teams must follow throughout the preseason, but there are certain things that we believe are important to keep in mind while creating your football training program

 - Do gradual training rather than going from 0 to 100

 - Allow for a period of observation and analysis in order to develop routines aimed at instilling good habits in the players